0xAX/linux-insides/Booting/linux-bootstrap-2.md

 }
 ```

 It fills  the `ah` register with `0xc0` and calls the `0x15` BIOS interruption.
-After the interrupt execution it checks  the [carry flag](http://en.wikipedia.org/wiki/Carry_flag) and if it is set to 1, the BIOS doesn't support `MCA`.
+After the interrupt execution it checks  the [carry flag](http://en.wikipedia.org/wiki/Carry_flag) and if it is set to 1, the BIOS doesn't support (**MCA**)[https://en.wikipedia.org/wiki/Micro_Channel_architecture].
 If carry flag is set to 0, `ES:BX` will contain a pointer to the system information table, which looks like this:

 ```
 Offset	Size	Description	)